AaronGhiurauLTU/-MCS1653-Project-3-Chocolate-Chaffeur/README.md

 8. **Is there anything else we should know?**

+There are 6 levels.

 There definitely isn't a shortcut to skip levels by pressing ctrl+right arrow on the pause menu.

+Made in Godot 4.3

 <br><br><br><br><br>